whitten/Phaser-Piano/README.md

-# Phaser-Piano
+# Ting Ting
-piano in less than 100 lines of JS
+A  piano in less than 100 lines of JS (using Phaser.js)